Drunk Driving (DUI And OVI) Defense

 Of course, these defenses do not apply in all situations.
 Each case must be judged on its own merits.
 The point is that you should speak with a criminal defense attorney before deciding that you have no legal options.

 There are times when fighting drunk driving charges may not be your goal or may not be in your best interests.
 In some cases, mitigation is a better strategy.
 No matter which approach we choose, however, you can be sure of two things.
 First, I will not pursue any strategy without your approval.
 Second, you will get through this difficult time, and I’m here to help.

 Discuss Your Case With Me Today

-I’m attorney George E. Pattison, and I’ve been serving Clermont County for more than 40 years.
-To discuss your case with an experienced and dedicated attorney, call my Batavia office at 513-286-3507, or simply fill out this online contact form.
+I’ve been serving Clermont County for more than 40 years.
+To discuss your case with an experienced and dedicated attorney, call my Batavia office, George E. Pattison Attorney at Law, at 513-286-3392 or fill out this online contact form.